 Record 230-69 Playoff 34-11 Stat Total Comp 6,778 Att.
 10,598 % 64.0 Yard 79,204 TD 581 INT 191 Rat.
 97.3 GWD 48 Rush 1,043 TD 25

 After being selected 199th overall (sixth round) by the Patriots in the 2000 NFL Draft, no one could have ever imagined that Brady would go on to have one of the most decorated careers in NFL history.
 In Brady’s 17 seasons as the starting quarterback for New England, he has led the Patriots to an unprecedented 16 division titles, nine Super Bowls, and six world championships.
 In just his first season as the starting quarterback for Tampa Bay, Brady led the Buccaneers to victory in Super Bowl LV, earning Super Bowl MVP honors for a record fifth time.
 He has made more Super Bowl starts (10) and has more Super Bowl wins (7) than any player (or franchise for that matter) in NFL history, and surpassed Joe Montana by winning his fourth Super Bowl MVP award in 2017.
 Brady’s extensive resume also includes three NFL MVP Awards (2007, '10, '17), five All-Pro selections, and 14 Pro Bowl invitations.
-The winningest quarterback in NFL history (223, regular season and postseason), Brady needs just 12 touchdown passes to become the third player with 500 in his career (Peyton Manning, Bret Favre).
+The winningest quarterback in NFL history (237, regular season and postseason), Brady is just one of four players in NFL history with at least 70,000 passing yards and 500 career passing touchdowns.
 Tom Terrific surely has a spot reserved in Canton, as he has cemented his place as the greatest quarterback of all time, he isn't done just yet.

 7. Johnny Unitas, 1956-73